openedx/docs.openedx.org/source/educators/references/course_development/course_number_guidelines.rst

   the way that your course number appears in Studio and the LMS, see :ref:`Change the Course Number <Change the Course Number>`.

-.. only:: Partners

- For more information about how to add your course number, see `Pub Create a Course`_.

 .. only:: Open_edX

  For information about how to add your course number, see